Skip to content

 License

-This software is released under an open-source license.
-Use at your own risk.
-Accuracy depends on oscilloscope bandwidth, probe calibration, and SCPI reliability.
+Open-source; use at your own risk.
+Accuracy depends on oscilloscope bandwidth, probe/clamp/shunt calibration, and SCPI reliability.